 Special Additions for Pet Medical Issues

 You may notice that there are no collars or leads, which are a staple on most pet first aid kit lists.
-We keep those near the door so they are easy to grab on the way out, if needed.
-Plus, we have extras in a small emergency go bag (see below), which we keep ready to roll in the trunk of the car.
+They’d be bulky extras for a home first-aid kit.
+We usually keep those things near the door so they are always easy to grab on the way out, if needed.
+Plus, we have extras in our distaster kits and in a small emergency go-bag (see below), which we keep ready to roll in the trunk of the car.

 DIY Home First Aid Kit Storage